microsoft/CosmosDB_Multi-Tenant/README.md

 It allows Azure Cosmos DB to fail over the write region of multi-region account.
 Region failovers are detected and handled by Azure and do not require any changes from the application.

-Select "Service-Managed Failover" option to failover the database to read region at the time region outage.
+Select "Service-Managed Failover" option to failover the database to read region at the time of region outage.

 <img src="./images/Cosmosdb_feature_Automatic_Failover.jpg" alt="Auto failover feature" width="800">